unkn0wn-1o1/iOS-Text-Messages/README.md

 <h1 align="center">iOS Text Messages</h1>

 ## About
 Hello and welcome!
-This is the iOS text messages that I coded to be used for my fics, but feel free to use them if you want (all i ask is for some sort of acknowledment or credit or something)
+This is the iOS text messages that I coded to be used for my fics, but feel free to use them if you want (all i ask is for some sort of acknowledment or credit)
 ### Fanfics + Examples
 This code has been used in the following fanfics of mine (plus an example from said fics):
 1. [Echoes of a Name](https://archiveofourown.org/works/68759771)